 What shall I avoid doing?

-Don’t rest excessively and avoid activities.
+The first thing to bear in mind when managing slipped discs is not to rest excessively and avoid activities.
 Studies have shown that it is important for one to remain active and keep up with your normal activities as much as possible.

 In the long run